cosmonaut-ok/pdp3/README.md

 user@host$ git status
 ```
 > NOTE: If you have such files, you commit, remove or move out of your working directory (with pdp3), than reset repository
-> Also, you can just reset repository
+> Also, you can just reset repository, or remove your local changes in other way
 ``` shell
 user@host$ git reset --hard
 ```